jlboba/django_rest_api/README.md

 ## Description

-This is a single model full CRUD API for contacts using Python and Django.
+This is a single model full CRUD API for contacts using Python, Django, and the Django REST Framework.

 > This is an **api only**.
 I would suggest consuming this API using React as a _separate server_ by using [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html).